-INTERIM-CHAPLAIN

-Rev. Dr. D. Dean Weaver

-Office Location: Rathburn Hall

-Hours: Monday - Friday, 8 a.m.-Noon and I p.m-5 p.m.
+Chapel Services INTERMIN-CHAPLAIN: Rev. Dr. D. Dean Weaver Office Location: Rathburn Hall Hours: Monday - Friday, 8 a.m.-Noon and 1 p.m-5 p.m.
+Phone: 724-458-2143 Email: www.info.gcc.edu/services/harbison

-Email: www.info.gcc.edu/services/harbison

-The Ministry of the Chapel offers spiritual guidance, direction and formation for the Grove City College student body through weekly Chapel, Vespers and alternative Chapel programs, essential times of worship, fellowship and growth.
+The Chapel Ministries Department offers spiritual guidance, direction and formation for the Grove City College student body through weekly Chapel, Vespers and Convocation programs, essential times of worship, fellowship and growth.
 The Chaplain also provides oversight to the Campus Ministries team and spiritual counseling for students.
 As a member of a local ministerium the Chaplain can also assist students, regardless of denomination, with a reference for a church or pastoral counseling that fits their particular faith tradition.
-He is the Chairman of the Religious Activities Committee and provides training for the Red Box Mission volunteers.
+He is also the Chairman of the Religious Activities Committee.
 During this transitional period, the Interim-Chaplain will be working closely with the Office of Student Life, faculty and staff to help discern the vision and direction of how the ministries of the Chapel can best serve our college community in whole-life Christian formation.